kaustuvkaran01/kaustuvkaran01/README.md

 ### Hi there 👋

 My Name is Kaustuv Karan.
-I am full stack web developer with interest in fields like Competitive Programming, Deep Learning and Quantum Computing.I am proud to say that **I can finally invert a binary tree.
+I am full stack web developer with interest in fields like Competitive Programming, Deep Learning and Quantum Computing.
+I am proud to say that **I can finally invert a binary tree.
 Ha Ha.**.
 Now that that's out of the way, my last great read was Never Split the Difference: Negotiating as if your life depended on it.
 Do give it a read.
 Just trying to make a place in this world I guess?
 <br></br>
 ![](https://komarev.com/ghpvc/?username=kaustuvkaran01&style=flat-square&color=46f2b3&label=Visitor+Count)
 <br></br>